home-assistant/addons/samba/DOCS.md

 ### Option: `enabled_shares` (required)

-List of Samba shares able to be accessed.
+List of Samba shares that will be accessible.
+Any shares removed or commented out of the list will not be accesible.

 ### Option: `allow_hosts` (required)